codepath/android_guides/Book-Search-Tutorial.md

 }
 ```

 Note that by default [Covers API](https://openlibrary.org/dev/docs/api/covers) returns a blank image if the cover cannot be found.
 If you append ?default=false to the end of the URL, then it returns a 404 instead.
-This is important because we want to display a placeholder image in case the cover cannot be found.
+This is important because we want to display an error drawable in case the cover cannot be found.

 Next, let's add a factory method for deserializing the JSON response in order to construct an instance of the `Book` class: